Environment, Social, and Governance Policy

 Company Engagement

-As active small-cap investors, we believe that engagement and dialogue with potential and current holdings is important in evaluating companies’ ESG profiles.
+As active investors with strategies that generally have a smaller capitalization bias, we believe that engagement and dialogue with potential and current holdings is important in evaluating companies’ ESG profiles.
 ESG-related disclosure is often not robust in the small-cap universe, especially within the emerging markets.
-As such, when relevant, we interview management to assess the materiality of ESG issues to their businesses and, where feasible, discuss the adoption of improved ESG practices.
+As such, when relevant, we interview management to assess the materiality of ESG issues to their businesses and, where feasible, discuss the adoption of improved ESG practices

 Proxy Voting